irods/irods/manual.rst

 Resource Server
 ---------------

-The irods-resource package installs a service account and group named 'irods' and the iRODS binaries.
+The irods-resource package installs a local unix service account and group named 'irods' and the iRODS binaries.

 There are no required additional packages, but the administrator will need to run a short setup script that will prompt for iRODS connection information and configure the server.